 Each font also has a “personality” attached to it, so try to use one that matches your message.

-UPrinting’s digital printers are capable of producing photo-quality prints.
-But the quality of those prints also depends on the quality of the images you send over.
+UPrinting’s digital printers are capable of producing photo-quality prints, but the quality of those prints also depends on the quality of the images you send.

-You’ll also want to match your image resolution to your banner size in order to avoided obvious pixelation and to get better contrasts.
+You’ll want your image resolution to be appropriate for your banner size in order to gain a more crisp contrast and avoid obnoxious pixelation.

 - 100 ppi – Fair to Good